Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Colorado State University - Global Campus are $8,400 a year.

-Out of the 13 schools in Colorado that were part of this year’s ranking, University of Colorado Boulder landed the # 3 spot on the list.
-Located in the medium-sized city of Boulder, CU - Boulder is a public college with a fairly large student population.
+Out of the 13 schools in Colorado that were part of this year’s ranking, University of Colorado Denver/Anschutz Medical Campus landed the # 2 spot on the list.
+Located in the large city of Denver, CU Anschutz is a public school with a very large student population.

-The average tuition and fees for an in-state undergraduate at CU - Boulder are $12,610 a year.
+In-state tuition fees for undergraduate students at CU Anschutz are $9,384 per year.

 Read full report on Communication & Journalism at University of Colorado Boulder

-Out of the 13 schools in Colorado that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 4 spot on the list.
-Colorado State is a very large public school located in the midsize city of Fort Collins.
+A rank of #4 on this year’s list means Colorado State University - Fort Collins is a great value for communication and journalism students working on their bachelor’s degree.
+Colorado State is a fairly large public school located in the medium-sized city of Fort Collins.

 Colorado State did well in our overall quality rankings, too.
 It placed #3 on our Best Communication & Journalism Bachelor’s Degree Schools in Colorado list.

-Read full report on Communication & Journalism at Colorado State University - Fort Collins
+Full Communication & Journalism at Colorado State University - Fort Collins Report

 Full Communication & Journalism at University of Northern Colorado Report

 Colorado State University - Pueblo landed the #6 spot in the 2023 rankings for the best value bachelor’s degree communication and journalism programs.
-Colorado State University - Pueblo is a moderately-sized public school located in the midsize city of Pueblo.
+Colorado State University - Pueblo is a medium-sized public school located in the medium-sized city of Pueblo.

 In-state tuition fees for undergraduate students at Colorado State University - Pueblo are $9,005 per year.